pishoyg/coptic/README.md

 1. **Do NOT weave yarn.
 Create a type that can combine several fields.
 This will make it possible to combine the `SEQ` type with other types.**

+1. **Make image senses mandatory to avoid confusion, and to simplify sorting.**

 #### Crum (Marcion)